-Your court order may deal with these kinds of situations.
-For example, it might say that spousal support ends when the support recipient remarries or when the support payor retires.
+Your may deal with these kinds of situations.
+For example, it might say that spousal support ends when the support recipient remarries or when the support retires.
 Or, it might say that support ends when the support recipient gets their degree or diploma if they have gone back to school.

 Example: When Vidya and Ajit separated, they had three teenaged children.
-Vidya was entitled to both child support and spousal support.
+Vidya was entitled to both and spousal support.
 But Ajit did not earn enough to pay both.
 Their court order stated that when the children were grown and child support ended, spousal support would be reviewed to see if Vidya was entitled to receive it at that time.

 Your court order may also have a review date.
 This means there is a date to look at your situation to decide if the amount of spousal support should change or end.

 If your court order does not say what should happen if there are significant changes to your situation, you and your partner can agree to change your court order.

 If you can't agree, you can get help from a family law professional or go to court and ask a judge to decide.